-First priority in each category will be given to children who will have an older sibling attending the school in September 2021.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2022.

-- Looked after and previously looked after children (see notes 2 and 3). - Catholic children who attend a Catholic feeder primary school (Sacred Heart, St Bega's, St Cuthbert's, St John Vianney's, St Joseph's, and St Teresa's) (see note 4). - 3.
-Other catholic children (see note 4). - 4.
-Catechumens and members of an Eastern Christian Church (see notes 5 and 6). - Non-Catholic children who attend a Catholic feeder primary school. - 6.
-Up to twenty students to be admitted based on football aptitude as determined by Improtech Soccer Limited (see note 8). - Children of other Christian denominations whose membership is evidenced by a minister or faith leader (see note 6). - 8.
-Children of other faiths whose membership is evidenced by a minister or faith leader (see note 7). - 9.
-Any other children.
+- Looked after and previously looked after children (see notes 2). - Catholic children who attend a Catholic feeder primary school (Sacred Heart, St Bega's, St Cuthbert's, St John Vianney's, St Joseph's, and St Teresa's) (see note 3). - 3.
+Other catholic children (see note 3). - 4.
+Catechumens and members of an Eastern Christian Church (see notes 4 and 5). - 5.
+Children of a member of school staff (see note 6) who has been employed at the school for two or more years at the time at which application for admissions to the school is made. - 6.
+Non-Catholic children who attend a Catholic feeder primary school. - Children of other Christian denominations whose membership is evidenced by a minister or faith leader (see note 7). - 8.
+Children of other faiths whose membership is evidenced by a minister or faith leader (see note 8).

+9. Any other children.